 Close links with the Church and Father Tony show children are involved in the Parish.
 We have a school choir that sing at Parish Masses, parish events ( i.e Christmas Dinner/ Summer Fair) We celebrate key dates : St Joseph’s Day; Trust day; May Devotion; Blessed Christopher Wharton in November; showing the whole Ethos of St Joseph’s is ever present, highly visual and the Virtues we teach are continuous through the year.

-Friends of St Joseph : our Parent group will be re-launched in September 2021 led by head of School, Learning mentor and our SENCO.
+Friends of St Joseph : our Parent group was re-launched in September 2022 led by Head of School, Learning mentor and our SENCO.
 The aim is to share with parents their children’s love of RE and make strong links within the Parish and Community.

-Each year, as well as RE DSEF / RE is also on the School Development plan,
+Each year, as well as the document RE CSEd (Catholic Self-evaluation document) RE is also on the School Development plan,

 We have the Canonical report which highlights key areas we are working on and have been successful in.